Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/github_actions_gitlab_ci_demo.md

   ```

 - We need to run `actions/checkout@v2` in each job
-    - We could share the repository between jobs via artifacts
+    - We could share the repository between jobs via artifacts, but that is uncommon.
 - We need to run `actions/setup-python@v2` since jobs do not share the environment
 - We specify dependencies `need` such that the steps run after each other
 - We do not have a real build step since it is Python.
 However, this might be interesting for compiled code.